DataDog/documentation/content/en/api/roles/get_all_roles.md

 ## Get all roles

-Returns all roles, including their names and UUIDs.
+Returns all roles, including their names and IDs.

 **ARGUMENTS**: